Welcome to 8th grade Social Studies!

 Wait quietly in your seat until the instructor dismiss the class

 Restroom Use: As per 8th grade policy, students are not allowed to use the restroom during passing times.
 It is the expectation that students will use the restroom before school, during lunch breaks and afterschool.
 Using the restroom during academic time should be reserved for emergencies ONLY.
-Students are encouraged to not use the restroom during instructional time.
+Students are encouraged not to use the restroom during instructional time.
 In the event that one needs to leave the classroom, students must sign in/out using the log book located by the exit during the designated classroom time.

-Electronic Device Use: As a STEM Academy, teachers may choose to periodically allow students to use technology (computers, cell phones, iPods, hand-held devices, etc.) in the classroom throughout the school year.
+Electronic Device Use: As a STEAM Academy, teachers may choose to periodically allow students to use technology (computers, cell phones, iPods, hand-held devices, etc.) in the classroom throughout the school year.
 The technology is intended to enhance the learning environment for all students; however, any use of technology that substantially degrades the learning environment, promotes dishonesty or illegal activities, is prohibited.
 If the instructor determines that the use of technology is a distraction to the learning process, either of the student using the technology or to those around him/her, the student may, at the discretion of the teacher, be asked to discontinue the use of technology in the classroom.
 Personal devices such as cell phones and music players must be stored away in the students’ backpack and not used during the school day unless directed otherwise by a teacher.
 Use of cell phones without teacher permission will result in confiscation of the devise until the end of the school day.

 Classwork: Most of the work for Social Studies class will be completed within the classroom via class discussion, notes, and primary source analysis.
 We will also be focused heavily on the writing process as this is a school wide initiative.Homework: In order to learn any new skill, you need practice.
 Homework is where you practice your skills.
 As stated in DVUSD Promotion & Retention Guide, students in eighth grade should expect to have 120 minutes (combined content areas) of homework each night.
 Students should plan to spend time each night reviewing course material regardless of whether or not a formal homework assignment is given.
 Study the notes and/or handouts provided during class for about 5-10 minutes.
 Students should also expect current event homework each week.
 Make sure all work is turned in on time and is neat and organized with proper formatting.